GAA gives go ahead for Liam Miller tribute at Páirc Uí Chaoimh

 Holding the Liam Miller tribute match at the 45,000-capacity Páirc Uí Chaoimh would allow thousands more fans to attend.

-The GAA’s central council has recommended that a tribute soccer match for the late Liam Miller can take place at Páirc Uí Chaoimh in Cork in September.
+The GAA has said a tribute soccer match for the late Liam Miller can take place at Páirc Uí Chaoimh in Cork in September.

-The association had last week insisted it was prohibited in rule from hosting games other than those under its control in its stadiums but its officials on Saturday decided the match could be staged at the ground.
+The association last week insisted it was prohibited from hosting games other than those under its control in its stadiums but its officials on Saturday decided the match could be staged at the ground.
 The move has been widely welcomed.

 Miller (36) died in February from oesophageal cancer and the organisers of the match hope to raise funds for his widow, Clare, and children, Kory, Leo and Belle.
 Some of the proceeds will also go to Marymount Hospice in Cork.